shuhei/shuhei.github.com/source/_posts/2017-01-05-main-jsnext-main-and-module.markdown

 ## module

 Now the name `jsnext:main` is too confusing.
 I was confused at least.
 People discussed for a better name, and [`module`](https://github.com/rollup/rollup/wiki/pkg.module) came out that [supersedes `jsnext:main`](https://github.com/rollup/rollup/wiki/jsnext:main).
+And [it might be standardized](https://nodesource.com/blog/es-modules-and-node-js-hard-choices/).

 ## So?